There may be changes to the information displayed on the tourism facilities and events pages (such as business hours, etc.).

 Chiringashima

 Chiringashima, or Chirin Island, is also known as the “marriage island.”
-You can walk here across the sandy “Chiririn Road,” an 800 meter sandbank that appears at low half-tide and low Spring tide from March to October.
+You can walk here across the sandy “Chiririn Road,” an 800-meter sandbank that appears at low tide during the middle and spring tide period from March to October.

 • Victoria Brewood